geoss/acs_demographic_clusters/code/readme.md

+# Analysis code for "Studying Neighborhoods Using Uncertain Data from the American Community Survey"

-This document outlines the procedeures necessary to reproduce the analysis in [TITLE](URL) by Seth Spielman and Alex Singleton.
-All of the data used below [downloadable on openICPSR](http://doi.org/10.3886/E41329V2).
+This document outlines the procedeures necessary to reproduce the analysis in [Studying Neighborhoods Using Uncertain Data from the American Community Survey: A Contextual Approach](https://doi.org/10.1080/00045608.2015.1052335) by Seth Spielman and Alex Singleton.
+All of the data used below
+[downloadable on openICPSR](http://doi.org/10.3886/E41329V2).
 We refer readers to the full paper for the motivations behind out various methodological choices.